 - A. Eligible Employees.
 Employees that are eligible to use paid administrative leave include the following: - 1.
-All limited term employees other than those who were hired specifically to assist the State of Wisconsin with response to COVID-19. - Employees who have exhausted all available accrued leave, including sick leave, annual leave, sabbatical/termination leave, compensatory time, legal holiday credits, and personal holiday credits.
+All limited term employees other than those who were hired specifically to assist the State of Wisconsin with response to COVID-19. - 2.
+Employees who have exhausted all available leave, including sick leave, annual leave, sabbatical/termination leave, compensatory time, accrued legal holiday credits, and personal holiday credits.
+Update effective April 26.
+With the creation of s.
+323.2913, Wis.
+Stats., annual leave may be used by an employee serving the first six months of an original probationary period.
+Therefore, for administrative purposes, effective Sunday April 26, 2020, such probationary employees must use available leave prior to eligibility for paid administrative leave, on the same basis as non-probationary employees.
+Human Resources Managers should submit annual leave use requests for such probationary employees to Matt Olsen in Central Payroll.